 - Initiate contact – see the example email below

 - Prepare open-ended and specific questions to ask.
-Ideally, the questions would be ones that you cannot find the answers to online.
+Ideally, the questions would be ones you cannot find the answers to online.

 - Take notes during the conversation